lucky-sideburn/Fake-Amazon-Purchases-Chrome-Extension/README.md

 ## Usage

 When this extension is enabled on your broweser go to Amazon.com and be shopaolic!
+It works only with amazon.com, no other domains.